WWNA

-WWNA (1340 AM, "Una 98.3") is a radio station licensed to serve Aguadilla, Puerto Rico.
+WWNA (1340 AM, "Una 96.5 FM & 1340 AM") is a radio station licensed to serve Aguadilla, Puerto Rico.
 The station is owned by Dominga Barreto Santiago, through licensee DBS Radio, Inc. It airs a Spanish Variety format.

 The station was assigned the WWNA call letters by the Federal Communications Commission on September 24, 1999.

 Ownership

 In August 2004, Dominga Barreto Santiago reached an agreement to purchase WWNA from Aureo Matos for a reported sale price of $500,000.
 At the time of the sale, the station aired a Spanish-language Beautiful Music and Talk radio format.
 Barreto Santiago transferred WWNA's broadcast license to her wholly owned company DBS Radio, Inc. effective September 19, 2014.